lsrob123/parking-fee-calculation/README.md

 ## The Problem

-Build an API to accept car entry and exit times and return parking fee to the caller application.
+Build an API to accept car entry time and exit time as parameters, and return parking fee to the caller applications.

 ##### Early Bird Rate
 - Flat Rate